Chapter 6: Gurudev Swami Sivananda

-I came to the ashram in 1944, and I know almost everything from the beginning of this ashram's foundation.
+I came to the ashram in 1944, so I know almost everything from the beginning of this Ashram's foundation.
 There were very few people at that time—not even twenty people.
 Swami Sivananda chastened me very terribly.
 I now wonder how I stuck to this place.
-Without him, I would have run away.
+Anybody would have left this place.
 Some spirit made me stay here; otherwise, one cannot continue like that.
 An awful life it was.
 We had to do so much work.
 I remember having to work for fourteen hours a day, and I was suffering with asthma even then.
-Swami Sivananda would purchase injections and give them to me, but I had to work also.
-"No asthma," he would say.
-"Work!"
+Swami Sivananda would purchase injections and give them to me, but I also had to work.
+“No asthma,” he would say.
+“Work!”
 I was in charge of all the departments.
 Now we have five people in each department, but at that time only one man, me, was doing the work of ten departments.
 I was in the Membership Dept., the Divine Life Magazine, the Vishwanath Mandir, and I was lecturing, etc.

 Well, I mentioned to you how Swami Sivananda gave training to us.
 His philosophy was the humility of Sannyasa.
 The Sannyasin is the cheapest of persons.
 Anybody can beat him without any kind of retaliation from him.
 A Sannyasin is the property of everyone, the humblest of persons, the last man to ask for anything and the first man to serve people.
 This is what Gurudev insisted upon.
 The Sannyasin is the last person to ask for anything and the first person to serve where the opportunity arises, all the while remembering the great goal of life.